Firebow59/SofdecVideoTools/README.md

-**Q:** A prompt comes up saying "Windows protect your PC".
+**Q:** A prompt comes up saying "Windows protected your PC".
 What is this, and what do I do to bypass it?

 **A:** This happens with programs not recognized by the Windows software database.
 To bypass it, click on "More info", then on "Run Anyway".
 The programs should boot after that.